BielColl/Human-Motion-Dataset-in-the-Wild-MAT-/README.md

 * *./features*: Subfolder with all the code related to the feature extractor
 * *./graphs*: Subfolder containing the code for the matplotlib graphs for plotting loss and accuracy data during training
 * *./network*: Subfolder with the different LSTM models: the one actually trained for the report, a version of th proposed network for pose estimation, and some variations
+* *./dataloader*: Subfolder containing the dataloader needed to import the dataset for training and testing
 * *./main.py*: Script with the training loop